creslinux/freqcache/README.md

 # unbound
 Caching DNS server unbound is installed on ft_unbound.

-Unbound will only respond to request from ft_stunnel and will provide real IP detail.
+**Unbound will only respond to request from ft_stunnel and will provide real IP detail.***
-Unbound will cache and not refresh IP resolution from upstream for 1,000 days - preventing upstream DNS poisoning or hijacking from impacting our IP destination.
+Unbound caches and will not refresh IP resolution from upstream for 1,000 day.

+This preventing upstream DNS poisoning or hijacking from impacting our IP destination.

 Unbound can be restarted/reloaded to clear/force refresh of its DNS cache.